What Exodus 14:14 Means: The Lord Will Fight For You

 What The Lord Will Fight For You Means For Us Today

-In those moments it’s tempting to fixate on the impending disaster in front of us, just like the Israelites.
+In the middle of storms, it’s tempting to fixate on the impending disaster in front of us, just like the Israelites.
 Rather, in those moments we should fix our eyes on God.
 We should remember the battles he’s fought for us in the past and trust him in our current storm.
 God will fight for you.

 Exodus 14:14 teaches us that God is in control.
 He will lead us through whatever we are facing.
 The promise that we can hold onto is not that we will have an easy life with smooth sailing, but that God will be with us through it all.
 We don’t fight our battles alone.